 When the march started, our first glimpse was of the distinctive cone-shaped hoods, which are intimidating to say the least, particularly that of the red-robed figure ‘le regidor’ at the front of the march who occasionally rings his bell to warn people of the procession’s approach.

-While some of Perpignan’s residents continued to go about their daily lives, oblivious to the procession, many others gathered to watch, some even appearing bemused by the spectacle.
+While some of Perpignan’s residents continued to go about their daily lives, oblivious to the procession, many others gathered to wait and watch, some even appearing bemused by the spectacle.
 A woman with a pram and child deliberately, and somewhat provocatively, crossed in front of the regidor, just a metre ahead of him.
 Another, her arms laden with shopping bags, barged between the penitents.

 The Procession de la Sanch moved slowly through the town’s streets, stopping occasionally so the followers carrying the heavy life-size depictions of Jesus and Mary on wooden frames could stop to rest and swap places with other carriers.
-A tap of a stick on the cobbled streets was the signal to stop and after the changeover two taps signaled the resumption of the march.
+A tap of a stick on the cobbled streets was the signal to stop and after the changeover two taps signalled the resumption of the march.